(applies to all articles written to/for GPA)

 You are invited to become a guest writer of the Grant Professionals Association (GPA).

-If you would like to submit a posting or an article for the website as a guest, please email your submission to Kelli Romero, GPA Membership Director at email@example.com.
-Your email message must include your topic, contact information, and brief blog post of 300 to 575 words.
+If you would like to submit a posting or an article for the GPA Grant News as an author, please email your submission to Kelli Romero, GPA Membership & Marketing Director at firstname.lastname@example.org.
+Your email message must include your topic, contact information, and blog post of no more than 600 words.
+See the submission guidelines here.

 Article submissions for the GPA Journal are recommended to be about 5,000 words.
-All blog postings and article submissions must be submitted in the body of the email rather than as an attachment.
+All article submissions must be submitted in the body of the email rather than as an attachment.
 Your post must be original and not previously published either on the Web or in print.
 After the item has been published by GPA, the original author is free to post or publish the work in other places.
-If you would like to submit a journal article, please email Barb Boggs at firstname.lastname@example.org.
+If you would like to submit a journal article, please email email@example.com.

 We reserve the right to copy edit your post for grammar, punctuation, spelling, and other elements.
 Guest blogs and articles should be on topics of general interest and of topics that relate to our mission such as ethics and the grant professional, proposal writing as fundraising, and grant management accountability for the grant professional.
 All guest blogs and articles are reviewed and approved prior to posting by GPA.